End-to-End Conformal Calibration for Optimization Under Uncertainty: Representing General Convex Uncertainty Sets via PICNNs

-A natural answer to the first question is to use a partially input-convex neural network (PICNN) \citep{amos_input_2017} as $s_\theta$; these can efficiently approximate any partially-convex function \citep{chen_optimal_2019}.
-We consider a PICNN defined as ${s_\theta(x,y) = W_L \sigma_L + V_L y + b_L}$, where
+\emph{1.
+How should we parametrize the score function $s_\theta$ so $\Omega_\theta(x)$ can approximate \emph{arbitrary} convex sets?} A natural answer is to parametrize $s_\theta$ with a partially input-convex neural network (PICNN) \citep{amos_input_2017}, which can efficiently approximate any partially-convex function \citep{chen_optimal_2019}.
+We consider a PICNN defined as $s_\theta(x,y) = W_L \sigma_L + V_L y + b_L$, where